 Dr McCormack and Professor Gagliardini are leading developers of flow laws for anisotropic ice in their respective ice sheet models, the Ice-sheet and Sea-level System Model and Elmer/Ice.
 This grant funding will support work to improve understanding of flow laws, by enabling Dr McCormack to visit Prof Gagliardini at the Institut des Geosciences de l’Environnement.
 There they will collaborate on work to develop a new international initiative, the ANISOtropic ice flow Model Intercomparison Project.

-The second successful project, led by Dr Armbrecht and Dr Etourneau with further their research into the use of palaeogenomic techniques to reconstruct past climates and ecosystems to better predict how they will respond in the future.
+The second successful project, led by Dr Armbrecht and Dr Etourneau will further their research into the use of palaeogenomic techniques to reconstruct past climates and ecosystems to better predict how they will respond in the future.
 This funding will support Dr Etourneau’s PhD student, Mathilde Bourreau to travel to the University of Tasmania.
 There she will work with Dr Armbrecht’s PhD student, Prashasti Singh to compare several palaeogenomic techniques to extract, purify and amplify DNA in marine sediment samples.
 The project will enable them to better understand and improve the efficiency of these techniques and help better understand the response of past Antarctic ecosystems to climate change.